John Rinka: Later life

 He was drafted by the Milwaukee Bucks of the National Basketball Association (NBA) in 1970 in the seventh round, but because he was leery of playing at home and because the American Basketball Association (ABA) utilized a three–point line, Rinka tried out for the ABA's Utah Stars instead.
 He was the Stars' final cut, and the Bucks won the NBA Finals in what would have been Rinka's rookie season.

 Rinka would forgo any further aspirations of becoming a professional basketball player and opted to become a teacher and to coach basketball instead.
 He served as an assistant coach and assistant athletic director at Brandeis University and moved from school to school, before landing in Wilmington, North Carolina, to teach at John T. Hoggard High School.
 Over his teaching career, he garnered three Teacher of the Year awards in three different school districts.
-He was the initial coordinator and teacher of the AVID program at John T. Hoggard High School that helped 97 percent of the program's first generation students receive admission into college.
+He was the initial coordinator and teacher of the AVID program that helped 97 percent of the program's first generation students receive admission into college.

 On May 20, 2006, Rinka was inducted into the Ohio Basketball Hall of Fame as part of its inaugural class.
 Among a larger group, he was inducted with players Oscar Robertson (his boyhood idol), John Havlicek, Clark Kellogg, Jerry Lucas and Bob Knight.
 In 2016, Rinka was awarded an Honorary Doctorate of Humane letters from Kenyon College for his work in education.
 In 2017, Rinka was a member of the inaugural class of the Small College Hall of Fame, along with Phil Jackson, Lucious Jackson, Dick Barnett and Travis Grant.